ebi-uniprot/uniprot-manual/help/deleted_accessions.md

 An accession number (AC) is assigned to each protein sequence upon inclusion into UniProtKB.
 Accession numbers are stable from release to release ([What is the difference between an accession number (AC) and the entry name?](https://www.uniprot.org/help/difference_accession_entryname)).
 It can however happen that a protein sequence (and its corresponding accession number) is deleted from UniProtKB.

+Deleted entries in **UniProtKB/Swiss-Prot** are mostly Open Reading Frames (ORFs) or pseudogenes that have been wrongly predicted to code for proteins.

 Most **UniProtKB/TrEMBL** deletions are due to the deletion of the corresponding coding sequence (CDS) in the source nucleotide sequence databases EMBL-Bank/DDBJ/GenBank as requested by the original submitters, or due to the deletion of the sequence prediction from Ensembl or RefSeq.
 It occasionally happens that the same data is resubmitted at a later date, and UniProt works closely with EMBL-Bank/DDBJ/GenBank and Ensembl to ensure appropriate tracking of deletions and updates.
 However this is not always possible.
 In addition, some protein sequences are recognized by curators to be Open Reading frames (ORFs) that have been wrongly predicted to code for proteins or to be pseudogenes.
 When there is enough evidence that these hypothetical proteins are not real, we take the decision to remove them from UniProtKB/TrEMBL.

-Deleted entries in **UniProtKB/Swiss-Prot** are mostly Open Reading Frames (ORFs) or pseudogenes that have been wrongly predicted to code for proteins.

-Another frequent deletion reason in UniProtKB/TrEMBL is [proteome redundancy reduction](https://www.uniprot.org/help/proteome_redundancy) and [proteome exclusion](https://www.uniprot.org/help/proteome_exclusion_reasons).
+For UniProtKB/TrEMBL entries from [proteomes](https://www.uniprot.org), there are two additional common deletion reasons: [proteome redundancy reduction](https://www.uniprot.org/help/proteome_redundancy) and [proteome exclusion](https://www.uniprot.org/help/proteome_exclusion_reasons).

-Redundant sequences and over-represented sequences mean that we have too many accessions, or instances, of a protein.
-One example would be COVID-2 proteins.
-In the case of COVID-2, we have initially created UniProtKB entries for any COVID-2 sequence.
-This has caused an over-representation, and thus most of the redundant proteins have been deleted.
+Redundant sequences and over-represented sequences mean that we have too many instances of a protein in UniProtKB.
+One example would be SARS-CoV-2, where we initially, after the outbreak of the pandemic, created UniProtKB entries for all submitted SARS-CoV-2 sequences.
+This has caused an over-representation, and thus most of the redundant proteins have later been deleted.

-All deleted protein sequences can be found in UniParc.
-Example: [O00597](https://www.uniprot.org/uniprotkb/O00597) can be found in [UniParc](https://www.uniprot.org/uniparc/UPI000013C29B) (with the tag 'Active=No').
+Like all UniProtKB sequences, all protein sequences deleted from UniProtKB can be found in [UniParc](https://www.uniprot.org/help/uniparc).
+Example: [O00597](https://www.uniprot.org/uniprotkb/O00597) can be found in UniParc, under [UPI000013C29B](https://www.uniprot.org/uniparc/UPI000013C29B) (with the tag 'Active=No').

 The history of a deleted entry can be tracked (example: [O00597](https://www.uniprot.org/uniprotkb/O00597?version=%2A)), and previous entry and sequence versions displayed.